ToshioCP/Gtk4-tutorial/gfm/sec31.md

 # GtkExpression

-GtkExpression is a fundamental type.
+The GtkExpression is a fundamental type.
 It is not a descendant of GObject.
 GtkExpression provides a way to describe references to values.
 GtkExpression needs to be evaluated to obtain a value.